Brúará

 The Brúará ([ˈpruːarˌauː], "bridge river") is a river of Iceland.
 It is fed by springs and discharges at the Rótarsandur area and the Brúará Canyons.
 It is a right tributary of the Hvítá.
 The whole river course is designated as a nature protected area.
-The name comes from a type of natural bridge that overpassed the river near the bishup-seat in Skalholt.
+The name comes from a type of natural bridge that overpassed the river near the bishop-seat in Skalholt.
 According to sources from the bishop a worker of the bishop broke the bridge in 1602 because the seat didn't want dirty wanderers to have it to easy to approach.